-In this article, we will show you how to easily add a PayPal donate button on your WordPress site.
+In this guide, we will walk you through the steps to easily add a PayPal donate button to your WordPress site.

 Why Use a PayPal Donate Button in WordPress?